VITALIoTOrg/vitaliot/vital-core-security-adapter/README.md

-# Vital Security Adapter
+# VITAL Security Adapter

 ---

-This project contains the code for the Vital Security Adapter.
-The module, made to run on WildFly and Java 8, interacts with the OpenAM server and exposes a REST interface to access Vital security features.
+This project contains the code for the VITAL Security Module.
+The module, made to run on WildFly and Java 8, interacts with the OpenAM server and exposes a REST interface to access VITAL security features.

 ## Configuration